Christ myth theory: Traditional and modern approaches on Jesus

 Mainstream scholarship asserts that there was a historical Jesus.
 However, scholars differ about the accuracy of the biblical accounts about Jesus, with only two events supported by nearly-universal scholarly consensus: Jesus' baptism, and his crucifixion.
 The mainstream scholarly view is that the Pauline epistles and the gospels describe the "Christ of faith", presenting a religious narrative which replaced the historical Jesus who did live in first-century Roman Judea.
 Martin Kähler made the famous distinction between the "Jesus of history" and the "Christ of faith", arguing that faith is more important than exact historical knowledge.
-According to Ehrman, Jesus was a first-century Judean Jew, who was not like the Jesus preached and proclaimed today, (Note: Ehrman 2012: "The Jesus proclaimed by preachers and theologians today had no existence.
+According to Ehrman, Jesus was a first-century Judean Jew, who was not like the Jesus preached and proclaimed today.
+(Note: Ehrman 2012: "The Jesus proclaimed by preachers and theologians today had no existence.
 That particular Jesus is (or those particular Jesuses are) a myth.
-But there was a historical Jesus, who was very much a man of his time.") and that the most widely held view by critical scholars is that Jesus was an apocalyptic prophet who was subsequently deified.
+But there was a historical Jesus, who was very much a man of his time.")
+The most widely held view by critical scholars is that Jesus was an apocalyptic prophet who was subsequently deified.

 The origins and rapid rise of Christianity, as well as the historical Jesus and the historicity of Jesus, are a matter of longstanding debate in theological and historical research.
 While Christianity may have started with an early nucleus of followers of Jesus, within a few years after the presumed death of Jesus in c.
 AD 33, at the time Paul started preaching, a number of "Jesus-movements" seem to have existed, which propagated divergent interpretations of Jesus' teachings.
 A central question is how these communities developed and what their original convictions were, as a wide range of beliefs and ideas can be found in early Christianity, including adoptionism and docetism, and also Gnostic traditions which used Christian imagery, which were all deemed heretical by proto-orthodox Christianity.